 Call for Papers: Special Issue - Imagination and organizational lives: Exploring the liminality of the human experience

 In this special issue of the Journal of Management, Spirituality and Religion, we invite conversations on the significance of imagination as an essential human need and as an essential human capability.
 This need and capability, we argue, enable individuals to shape and understand their experiences in work organizations as well as social communities.
-More specifically, we welcome scholarly pieces that explore, in a variety of imaginative formats, the depths and complexities of human experience in the context of work and service to the organizations and communities to which we belong.

 Call for Papers: Special issue - The Economy of Francesco Process: ongoing perspectives for a new economy